unravellingtechnologies/kilt/docs/plugin-guide.md

 Dependencies ensure:
 - Plugins execute in the correct order
-- Dependencies are initialized before dependents
+- Dependencies are initialised before dependents
 - Circular dependencies are detected and rejected

 ## Example Plugin